Coronavirus information: For local information/advice and Testing and Vaccination Centres in Suffolk

 Non-compliance with the accessibility regulations

 Some images don’t have a text alternative (alt text), so the information in them isn’t available to people using a screen reader.
 This doesn’t meet WCAG 2.1 success criterion 1.1.1 (Non-text Content).
-We plan to add text alternatives for our most used pages by September 2020.
+We are adding text alternatives for our most used pages.
 When we publish new content we’ll make sure our use of images meets accessibility standards.

 PDFs and other documents